quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 deployments, it can be useful to have a single event representing a `connection_closed` event, which also includes an additional reason field to provide more information.
-Furthermore, it is useful to log closures due to timeouts, which are difficult to reflect using the other options.
+Furthermore, it is useful to log closures due to timeouts or explicit application actions (such as racing multiple connections and aborting the slowest), which are difficult to reflect using the other options.

 The `connection_closed` event is intended to be logged either when the local endpoint silently discards the connection due to an idle timeout, when a